Peter Cushing: Other Hammer roles

 Although most well known for his roles in the Frankenstein and Dracula films, Cushing appeared in a wide variety of other Hammer productions during this time.
-Both he and his wife feared Cushing would become typecast into horror roles, but he continued to take them because they guaranteed regular work.
+Both he and his wife feared that he would become typecast into horror roles, but he continued to take them because they guaranteed regular work.
 He appeared in the horror film The Abominable Snowman (1957), a Hammer adaptation of a BBC Nigel Kneale television play The Creature (1955) which Cushing had also starred in.
 He portrayed an English botanist searching the Himalayas for the legendary Yeti.
-Director Val Guest said he was particularly impressed with Cushing's preparation and ability to plan which props to best use to enhance his performance, so much so that Cushing started to become known as "Props Peter".
+The director Val Guest said he was particularly impressed with Cushing's preparation and ability to plan which props to best use to enhance his performance, so much so that Cushing started to become known as "Props Peter".
 Cushing and Lee appeared together in the Hammer horror The Mummy (1959), with Cushing as the archaeologist John Banning and Lee as the antagonist Kharis.
 Cushing saw a promotional poster for The Mummy that showed Lee's character with a large hole in his chest, allowing a beam of light to pass through his body.
-There was no reference to such an injury in the film script, and when he asked the publicity department why it was on the poster, they said it was simply meant to serve as a shocking image to promote the movie.
-During filming he asked director Terence Fisher for permission to drive a harpoon through the mummy's body during a fight scene, to explain the poster image.
+There was no reference to such an injury in the film script, and when he asked the publicity department why it was on the poster, they said it was simply meant to serve as a shocking promotional image.
+During filming, he asked the director Terence Fisher for permission to drive a harpoon through the mummy's body during a fight scene to explain the poster image.
 Fisher agreed, and the scene was used in the film.